How The Eagles Sneaked A Little Protest Into The Super Bowl

 When the Eagles clinched their first-ever Super Bowl victory on Sunday — that will always feel wild to say — my friends and I joined the joyful, inebriated throngs in a spontaneous pilgrimage to Philadelphia's City Hall.
 And at Thursday's championship parade, you'd likely hear many of the same full-throated chants that we heard right after the win.
 The Eagles fight song, obviously.
 Some colorful suggestions for what the vanquished Tom Brady could do to himself, also obviously.
 And then another, more charged exhortation: Free Meek Mill!

-Meek Mill, whose real name is Robert Williams, is one of highest profile rappers ever to come from Philly.
+Meek Mill, whose real name is Robert Williams, is one of the highest profile rappers ever to come from Philly.
 And when the Eagles ran out onto the field on Super Bowl Sunday, they did so over Meek's "Dreams and Nightmares," a song that they had been playing at the team's practices since the playoffs began.

 The @Eagles & @Patriots take the field in Minnesota! #SBLII— SNF on NBC (@SNFonNBC) February 4, 2018